Sunday, 22 February 2026

 8. The Accidental Book - Helping a Great Vocal Friend Resulted In Me Publishing My First Book

-The music is "Little Egypt" by The Coasters
+The music is from "Doom: The Dark Ages"

 Mike Singleton - Vocal Stories